J0Nreynolds/cs425-mp1/README.md

 `bin` — Holds all of the `.exe` files that are used to execute the search program

-`tex` — Hold the `.tex` file as well as all the related images used in the document

 ## How to Use
 The following command will start a process with supplied `pid` using the `port` and `ip` listed in `multicast.config`.
 The second argument chooses the ordering scheme (causal or total):